 What is Differentiation?

-Overview This section will focus on the definition of differentiation.
+Overview In this section will focus on the definition of differentiation.
 Topics of discussion will include what it is and how it relates to standards-based teaching and learning.
 Participants will have an opportunity to self-assess themselves about how they differentiate instruction.
 The essential principles of differentiation will be summarized.
 Objectives Define differentiation and explain the importance of differentiation in the standards-based process.
 Set individual goals for differentiating instruction in each classroom.
 Activities What is it?
-Self-Assessment Task review Materials Chart paper and markers Transparencies or PowerPoint presentation Participant's Guide
+Standards-Based Education Model Self-Assessment Math Task Materials Chart paper and markers Transparencies or PowerPoint presentation Participant's Guide Task Time!